How to Check Your Hotel for Bed Bug Complaints

-Unfortunately, there are a number of hotels that place the blame on the visitor rather than pay for treatment.
-These hotels usually stand out like a sore thumb when doing research.
+Unfortunately, some hotels blame the visitor rather than pay for an integrated pest management program (IPM); these hotels usually stand out like a sore thumb when researching.

-Perhaps you are concerned about the hotel you’ll be staying at?
-Perhaps you are one of those unfortunate people who were bitten and would like to verify the hotel’s claim that such a problem has never occurred before?
-Whatever the case may be, I’ll do my best to research the hotel and provide links to support my findings.
-We’ve developed a very efficient way of researching hotel bedbug complaints and it’s a completely free service.
+Perhaps you are one of those unfortunate people who were bitten.
+Would you like to verify the hotel’s claim that such a problem has never occurred before?
+Whatever the case, we’ll do our best to research the hotel and provide links to support any findings.
+This hotel bed bug registry is an entirely free service.

-1st, enter the name of the hotel, apartment or location into the search box at the top of this page.
+To submit a research request, enter the name of the hotel, apartment, or location into the search box at the top of this page.
 If there have been reports of bed bugs, the search results will pull that information from our database and display it.
-If you don’t receive any results, then try your search again, but narrow the search to something like just the street address.
+If you don’t receive any results, try your search again, but narrow the search to something like just the street address.

 If after searching the comments, you don’t find your hotel, then simply leave a comment below with the following:

 - Name of Hotel: Enter the full name of the hotel you would like checked for bed bugs.
-Limit 1 request per visitor.
+Limit one request per visitor.

 - Address of Hotel: Complete address of the hotel